Sleep Now in the Fire

-"Sleep Now in the Fire" is a song by American rock band Rage Against the Machine from their 1999 album The Battle of Los Angeles.
+"Sleep Now in the Fire" is a song by American rock band Rage Against the Machine.
+It was released as the second single from their third studio album, The Battle of Los Angeles (1999).

-At the end of the song, a short sample of Korean artist Uhm Jung-hwa's 1998 song "Poison" can be heard — it was captured from a local Korean radio station broadcast through Morello's amplifier.
+The end of the song features a snippet of music from a Korean pop radio station picked up through one of guitarist Tom Morello's pedals.

 Music video

-The music video for the song, which was directed by Michael Moore with cinematography by Welles Hackett, features the band playing in front of the New York Stock Exchange, intercut with scenes from a satire of the popular television game show Who Wants to Be a Millionaire? which is named Who Wants to Be Filthy F#&%ing Rich.
-Quoted at the end of the song is Republican politician Gary Bauer stating that, "a band called 'The Machine Rages On' — er — 'Rage Against the Machine', that band is anti-family and it's pro-terrorist", following an incident outside of fellow Republican Alan Keyes' 2000 primary campaign town hall event, where Keyes jumped into a mosh pit formed while Rage Against the Machine was playing.
+The music video for the song, which was directed by Michael Moore with cinematography by Welles Hackett, features the band playing in front of the New York Stock Exchange, intercut with scenes from a satire of the popular television game show Who Wants to Be a Millionaire?, named Who Wants To Be Filthy F#&%ing Rich.
+Quoted at the end of the song is Republican politician Gary Bauer stating that, "a band called 'The Machine Rages On'—'Rage Against the Machine'—that band is anti-family and it's pro-terrorist", following an incident outside of fellow Republican Alan Keyes' 2000 primary campaign town hall event, where Keyes jumped into a mosh pit formed while Rage Against the Machine was playing.